 7. OPRY MILLS MALL & MADAME TUSSAUDS WAX MUSEUM

 The Opry Mills Mall is a place my daughter and I LOVE to visit in Nashville.
-(This is something I save to do if it is very cold or rainy or if we have time to kill before/after getting to the airport.)
+(This is something I save to do if it is very cold, rainy, or if we have time to kill before/after getting to the airport.)

-We all have fun at this wax museum!
-The museum isn’t too large but it is definitely something cool to do if you have the time.
-You can get your ticket to the museum here. 🎟
+We have fun seeing all the country music legends at this wax museum!
+The museum isn’t very large, but it is definitely something cool to do if you have the time.
+You can get your ticket to the museum here.

 8. GRAND OLE OPRY & GAYLORD OPRYLAND RESORT and CONVENTION CENTER

-While you are at the Opry Mills Mall you should make sure you walk over to see the Grand Ole Opry.
+While you are at the Opry Mills Mall you should make sure you walk over to see the Ryman Auditorium.
+It is best known as the home of the Grand Ole Opry.
 You can take a picture by the giant guitars out front, or you can take a peek inside.
-During one of our trips we saw the Cirque Du Soleil show Cirque Dreams Holidaze at the Grand Ole Opry.
-It was incredible! 🎟 Click here to get tickets for the Grand Ole Opry.
+During one of our trips, we saw the Cirque Du Soleil show Cirque Dreams Holidaze at the Grand Ole Opry.
+It was incredible!
+You can also look into taking a backstage tour of the Opry.
+Click here to get tickets for the Grand Ole Opry.